 Ascelia Pharma was listed on Nasdaq Stockholm Small-cap on 13 March 2019, under the ticker ACE.
 Through the IPO, Ascelia Pharma raised gross proceeds of SEK 200 million plus SEK 22 million through the overallotment option.
-In total, 8,882,017 shares were issued in the IPO and we welcomed around 6,000 new shareholders to the company.

-At 30 June 2019, Ascelia Pharma had 23,488,908 registered ordinary shares, corresponding to 23,488,908 votes.
+At 31 December 2019, Ascelia Pharma had 23,488,908 registered ordinary shares, corresponding to 23,488,908 votes.
 Each share in Ascelia Pharma provides an equal participation in the company's capital and earnings.

-IPO provided Ascelia Pharma with a fully financed Phase III program
+IPO provided Ascelia Pharma with capital for the Phase 3 program

-The IPO in 2019 provided Ascelia Pharma with a fully financed Phase III program for the lead drug candidate Mangoral.
-Proceeds from the IPO will also be used for commercial planning for Mangoral and preparations for Oncoral's Phase II study.
+The IPO in 2019 provided Ascelia Pharma with capital for the Phase 3 program for the lead drug candidate Mangoral.
+Proceeds from the IPO will also be used for commercial planning for Mangoral and preparations for Oncoral's Phase 2 study.